rlautan/recras-wordpress-plugin/readme.md

 * arrangement - for forms where the user can select a package, setting this parameter will select the package automatically and hide the field for the user.
 * element - show the contact form as definition list (dl - default), ordered list (ol), or table (table).
 * showlabels - show the label for each element.
 Enabled by default, to disable use `false`, `0`, or `no` as value.
 * showplaceholders - show the placeholder for each element.
 Enabled by default, to disable use `false`, `0`, or `no` as value.
-Placeholders are [not supported](http://caniuse.com/#search=placeholder) in Internet Explorer versions 9 and lower.
 * submittext - the text for the form submission button.
 Defaults to "Send"
 * redirect - a URL that the user is redirected to, after submitting the form successfully.